Gary Menteer

 Gary Wayne Menteer (November 21, 1939 – January 18, 2016) was an American actor, director, producer and screenwriter.
 With David W. Duclon, he was the creator of the short-lived American sitcom television series Boys Will Be Boys.

 Career

 In the 1960s to 1980s, Menteer appeared in television variety shows and films including Bye Bye Birdie, Westinghouse Desilu Playhouse, The Carol Burnett Show, Finian's Rainbow and Hello, Dolly!.

 Menteer was nominated for Primetime Emmy awards in 1985 and 1986 in the category Outstanding Children's Program for his work as producer on Punky Brewster.

 In 1987, Menteer created the new FOX sitcom television series Boys Will Be Boys with David W. Duclon.

 Death

 Menteer died in January 2016 in Rancho Mirage, California, at the age of 76.
+He was survived by his husband Joseph Cvar.